hunterhector/EvmEval/README.md

                  [-t TOKENPATH] [-w]

-Event mention scorer, which conducts token based scoring, system and gold standard should follows the token-based format.
+Event mention scorer, which conducts token based scoring, system and gold standard should follow the token-based format.
 The character based scoring is currently retained for testing purpose, which requires character based format.

 	Required arguments: